fredderf204/mfblog4/content/post/doc-intell/index.md

 ## 3. Azure Blob Storage

-I have created three containers in Azure Blob Storage called `invoices`, `receipts` and `processed`.
-The Invoice and Receipt documents are sent to the `invoices` and `receipts` containers respectively.
+I have created two containers in Azure Blob Storage called `docs` and `processed`.
+The Invoice and Receipt documents are sent to the `docs` container.
 When Invoice and Receipt documents have been processed, they are moved to a new container in Azure Blob Storage called `processed`.

 ## 4. Azure Functions

-I have created three Azure Functions, one for Invoices one for Receipts and one for fraud detection.
-The Invoice function is triggered by the new documents in the `invoices` container and the Receipt function is triggered by the new documents in the `receipts` container.
-The functions send the documents to Azure AI Document Intelligence for processing.
-The results are sent to Azure CosmosDB for storage.
+I have created two Azure Functions, one for Invoices and Receipts and one for fraud detection.
+The docs function is triggered by the new documents in the `docs` container.
+The functions sends the documents to Azure AI Document Intelligence for processing and results are sent to Azure CosmosDB for storage.

 The code for both of these functions can be found in this [GitHub Repo](https://github.com/fredderf204/doc-intel-fraud).